 Get the boat load-ready

-This involves performing any other activities needed to get the boat ready for loading onto the carrier.
+This involves performing any other activities needed to get the ship ready for loading onto the carrier.
 All windows, latches, and hatches should be properly fastened and taped down to avoid swinging during transit.
 Any loose cables and other gear on the deck or inside the boat should be secured.
-Water and any other liquids on board should be drained, especially if the transportation is taking place during winter.
+Water and any other liquids on board should be drained, especially if the conveyance is taking place during winter.
 This is to; of course, avoid getting frost into the air conditioners and pumps.

-Do not use shrink wraps, boat covers or canopy
+Do not use shrink wraps, boat covers, or canopy

 Secure the boat to the trailer